 Timings: 10 AM to 11 PM in Summers | 10 AM to 10 PM in Winters

 5 Best Things To Do In Paris In Winter

 One can book a cruise in Paris in December or any other winter months via the Bateaux-Mouches or the Bateaux Parisiens cruise companies, the city’s most famous boat tour companies.

 Established in 1257, Sorbonne University is Europe’s oldest college and elegant badge of honour of Paris.
 Since most of its erstwhile staff and students were Latin, the locality got rechristened to Latin Quarter which is now a beautifully decorated traditional space lined with cafes, markets, gardens, trees and everything pretty in Paris!
 The streets are decorated with colourful lights, Christmas trees, bells, and more, with a delicious aroma of freshly baked cakes and cinnamon buns wafting through the air during Christmas in Paris.
-If you visit Paris in December 2017 for the Christmas celebration, don’t leave without a visit to this charming paradise hidden in the city.
+If you visit Paris in December 2023 for the Christmas celebration, don’t leave without a visit to this charming paradise hidden in the city.

 Location: Place de la Sorbonne, Latin Quarter, near to St-Michel and Cluny La Sorbonne metro line

 Undoubtedly, one of the most exciting things to do in Paris in winter is to go on a shopping spree!
 Les Puces de Clignancourt is Paris’s largest flea market located in St. Ouen. it got its name from ostensibly flea-infested furniture and other wares that are sold day in and day out in this market.